MultiverseLearningProducts/swe/src/mod2/wk2/day3.md

 POST requests are not
 * There is a limit to how many characters you can send in a GET request URL
 * You should always use the POST method when handling sensitive data
+* Form values are sent as key-value pairs, the key being the name of the input field

 You've been given the source below to evaluate.
 If a user were to enter a task name of "Do the washing" and an owner of the task as "Simon", then were to submit the form, what would the URL be?